 Exhibitions: 20 May - 2 August 2019, UNSW Main Library Level 5

-These exhibitions are presented on the occasion of the 3rd Australia New Zealand Marine Biotechnology Society Conference at UNSW in 2019.
+These exhibitions were presented on the occasion of the 3rd Australia New Zealand Marine Biotechnology Society Conference at UNSW in 2019.
 They are a collaboration between The Global Water Institute, UNSW Library and the UNSW Art Collection.

 Sea Country: Yolngu Bark paintings in the UNSW Art Collection